nhsengland/QISA-CQC-dashboard-BAU/README.md

 ## Data sources
 CQC API - Home - [CQC Developer Portal](https://api.service.cqc.org.uk)

-Please see the data flow charts
+For more information about the data tables used, please see the data flow charts.

 ## License
 Unless stated otherwise, the codebase is released under the MIT LICENSE This covers both the codebase and any sample code in the documentation.